tsnellgrove/dark_castle3/doc/to_do.md

 				- TBD: clean up comments
 			- TBD: update existing test scenarios as needed if no longer pass
 		- TBD: review / unify all interp() update notes
+		- TBD: update help() cmd to give a limited list of verbs ?
 		- TBD: document new interp() approach
 			- TBD: credit zork and bolggers
 			- IDEA: 3 things I learned from zork: